mostroverkhov/r2/readme.md

 ```

 Request methods can have payload (as data - `T`, or `Publisher<T>` for Channel requests), metadata, both, or none.
 Channel requests must have at least one argument.

+### Serialization

+`codec-jackson` provides JSON serialization.
+Also, some binary formats (cbor, avro and others) are supported with [https://github.com/FasterXML/jackson-dataformats-binary](jackson-dataformats-binary). `codec-proto` provides Protobuf serialization.
+Custom data codecs can be easily built by implementing minimalistic `DataCodec` interface.

 ### Examples